Lower Blepharoplasty Surgery

 - Natural looking, youthful, rested eyes.

-Dr. Taban in Beverly Hills also performs corrective revision lower blepharoplasty in those patients who have had bad results or complications from prior blepharoplasty, such as post-blepharoplasty eyelid retraction, scleral show, rounding of eyes, poor eye closure (lagophthalmos) with dry eyes, etc. Please visit our website under Revision Eyelid Surgery for more details.
+Dr. Taban is a lower blepharoplasty specialist in Beverly Hills.
+He also performs corrective revision lower blepharoplasty in those patients who have had bad results or complications.
+This includes from prior eyelid surgery, such as post-blepharoplasty eyelid retraction, scleral show, rounding of eyes, poor eye closure (lagophthalmos) with dry eyes, etc. Please visit our website under Revision Eyelid Surgery for more details.